qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 .. index:: Histogram

 The :guilabel:`Histogram` menu allows you to view the distribution of the bands or colors in your raster.
-It is generated automatically when you open :guilabel:`Histogram` menu.
+It is generated automatically when you open the :guilabel:`Histogram` menu.
 All existing bands will be displayed together.
 You can save the histogram as an image with the |mActionFileSave| button.
+Further settings can be made with the || :sup:`Prefs/Actions` menu.

 .. index:: Metadata